-If you grabbed nothing else but your BOB, you would feel confident knowing that you have everything you need to survive.
+If you grabbed nothing else but you’re B.O.B. you would feel confident knowing that you have everything you need to survive.

 There are different kinds of bug-out bags.
 Nearly all of them are good enough for a proper BOB.
 There is no perfect BOB for every single kind of emergency or disaster.